lukzmu/lukzmu/README.md

 [![Github stats](https://github-readme-stats.vercel.app/api?username=lukzmu)](https://github.com/lukzmu)

 My name is **Łukasz Żmudziński** and I'm a `Software Developer` from Poland 🇵🇱 with over 10 years of experience.
-I love working on projects that are related to AI, IoT, Robotics or Big Data... basically the bigger the challenge, the better!
+PhD dropout that moved on to projects used by people.
+I love working on code that is related to AI, IoT, Robotics or Big Data... basically the bigger the challenge, the better!
 Big fan of hackathons and online courses - you can always learn something new 🌟.

 Currently writing code as `Python Developer` at [@merixstudio](https://github.com/merixstudio).